ashtanko/top_movies_flutter/README.md

-# flutter-bloc-app-template 🤖
+# top 250 movies 🤖
-The project of the empty template with Flutter has built the basic framework to realize the functions of internationalization, theme peeling etc.
+Yet another pet project

 This template is focused on delivering a project with **static analysis** and **continuous integration** already in place.